troinine/hass-config/README.md

 - Wake up tablet and increase light brightness when movement is detected in the hallway
 - Notify mobile app if the garage dehumidifier's bucket is full
 - Turn hallway lights on when garage door is opened (arrive home)
+- Start vacuuming when leaving home if it hasn't been done for few days
 - Notify mobile app if the ground source heat pump reports an alarm
 - Notify mobile app when Radon levels are increasing
 - Notify mobile app when vacuum is started and completed